 User and registration fees.
-Staff will propose a slight reduction in registration fees revenue in the first year of the new district.
-New staff and expanded
+Staff will propose no changes to registration fees revenue in the first year of the new district.
+New staff and expanded programs and

 - Current year property taxes will include a 3% increase over year-end collection estimates. - These taxes will be collected between the end of October 2024-June 2025 - Prior year property taxes are estimated by looking at collection trends over the last three years.
-The estimate could be far above or below the actuals because it depends on the timing of delinquent taxes collection. - o These taxes will be collected July 1, 2024-June 30, 2025
+The estimate could be far above or below the actuals because it depends on the timing of delinquent taxes collection. - These taxes will be collected July 1, 2024-June 30, 2025

 Programs and Services revenue.
-Staff will propose fees consistent with the fees analysis presented to the board in the March 2024 work session.
+Staff is planning to propose fee increases this year consistent with the fees methodology that the board will consider at a future work session.